MarkChuCarroll/simplex/docs/simplex-language.md

 ## Syntactic Basics

-A Simplex program has two sections: a collection of definitions, and a collection of products.
+A Simplex program consists of a bunch of code that creates 3d objects, and a set of _products_, which define how to write the generated object out into STL files.

-Definitions are where you define the functions, data types, and values that you'll use to write your model.
-Products are where you define what objects you want to output.
-A given model (source file) can have many different products, and you can choose which ones to generate when you run simplex on your model.
+In the code, Simplex allows you to write both simple expressions, and definitions of functions, data types, and values that you'll use to write your model.

 ### Definitions